wp-plugins/google-sitemap-plugin/readme.txt

 == Changelog ==

+= V1.07 - 02.04.2012 =
+* Bugfix: CURL and save setting errors were fixed.

-= 1.06 =
+= V1.06 - 26.03.2012 =
-* Added language files for plugin.
+* New: Added language files for plugin.

 = 1.05 =
-* Added sitemap.xsl stylesheet.
+* New: Added sitemap.xsl stylesheet.

 = 1.04 =
-* Added ability to add sitemap.xml path in robots.txt.
+* New: Added ability to add sitemap.xml path in robots.txt.

 = 1.03 =
-* Added ability to get info about site in google webmaster tools.
+* New: Added ability to get info about site in google webmaster tools.

 = 1.02 =
-* Added ability to delete site from google webmaster tools.
+* New: Added ability to delete site from google webmaster tools.

 = 1.01 =
-* Added ability to add site in google webmaster tools, verificate it and add sitemap file.
+* New: Added ability to add site in google webmaster tools, verificate it and add sitemap file.

 == Upgrade Notice ==

+= 1.07 =
+CURL and save setting errors were fixed.

 = 1.06 =
 Added language files for plugin.